storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/composition.md

 and say that programming abstractions *compose* if it is possible to create more complex abstractions from simpler ones.

+Scala coroutines compose
-Scala coroutines support composition in a similar way functions (i.e. subroutines) do.
+in a similar way functions (i.e. subroutines) do.
 Code inside a coroutine can directly invoke another coroutine, as if it were a normal function call.
-This allows separating functionality across multiple simpler coroutines, and compose them together.
+This allows separating functionality across multiple simpler coroutines, and composing them together.
 In this section, we will see the details of how this works.